actions-marketplace-validations/arprax_alnoms-guardrail/README.md

 ---

-## 🔬 Complexity Intelligence Logic
+## 🔬 How scaling issues are detected

 Alnoms doesn't just flag "slow" code; it identifies **Algorithmic Anti-Patterns** that lead to non-linear scaling: